rust-lang/surveys/surveys/2021-annual-survey/removed-questions.md

 > **justification**
 >
 > This question has led to surprising answers in the past that could help the lang team better prioritize features that make interop easier.

+### How would you rate the learning of these concepts?

+Options: Easy, Moderate, Tricky, Very Difficult, Still Don't Get it, N/A (haven't learned)

+Concepts: Enums, Modules, Ownership & Borrowing, Iterators, Traits, Generics and Trait Bounds, Lifetimes, Cargo, Macros, Unsafe, Async I/O, Pattern Matching, Collections, Closures, FFI, Concurrency

+> **TODO** this question usually makes great blog material, but it's really not actionable.
+Teachers of Rust generally have a good idea of what's difficult to teach, and Rust compiler devs have a good idea of what the papercuts are.
+Perhaps it should be removed.
+> **REMOVED** Not actionable.